SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - Having reached the surface (in the Paris Metro, ed.), I remained crazed for a long time, gathering my spirits.
 I had the impression that I had been vomited by a monstrous anus after being tumultuously brewed by an intestine.
 I did not know where I was; as though spat out on to unknown land, a pointless little excrement… …And, a miracle!… …This shock was a beneficial revelation.
 One must at every opportunity use the subterranean paths of action and thought, erase the traces, appear suddenly and irrelevantly, endless conquer oneself, never hesitate to sodomize one’s soul so that it will be reborn purer and stronger than ever.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: the beginning of “The Secret Life of Salvador Dali” (first publication in 1942, fh), Vision Press, London 1976, p.
-210 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* his artist quote from the beginning of “The Secret Life of Salvador Dali” (first publication in 1942, fh), Vision Press, London 1976, p.
+210

 - The Italian metaphysical movement (initiated by the Italian painter ca. 1915De Chirico, fh) started from the spiritual reality, a consequence of the physical miracle and it aspects grouped on an immaterial plane; all this formed a new spectral reality, in order to attain maximal, almost erotic creativity in touch./ The Cubists, on the other hand, starting from this sensual-idealistic touch, found a pure, new form of spirituality./ Lorca is one of those who have reached this new form of miracle by following the paths of the greatest incredulity.
 He does not even belief in his own hands, unless it be to turn one-legged physiological and abstract tables. (introducing an exhibition of drawings by Lorca, fh)